External Trusted Secure Storage

 RPMC is a memory device which provides non-volatile monotonic counters for replay protection.

-Authentication Flash mainly provides authentication mechanism to enhance the security of data transmition.
+Authentication Flash mainly provides authentication mechanism to enhance the security of data transmission.

 Compared to previous two security Flash, the full featured secure Flash performs authentication, encryption along with a full range of additional security features.
 This secure Flash generally equips with hardware crypto engine with advanced cryptography algorithms, physically unclonable function(PUF), non-volatile monotonic counters, TRNG, key storage and management module, etc. Secure Flash always provides protection against hardware attacks such as probing, side-attack and fault injection.